Charter Party Bill of Lading: CPBL Meaning, Charterparty Clauses, UCP 600, and Cargo Claims Explained

 2- The Bills of Lading (B/L) must be transferable on the face of it

-3- The Bills of Lading (B/L) must have been put in circulation by someone who had a good title to the cargo
+3- The Bills of Lading (B/L) must have been put in circulation by someone with good title to the cargo

 4- There must have been an intention to transfer the property